vnguyendon/gw-config-apis/data/bot/readme.md

       }
     },

-When its parameters are contain the `"Mode": "Wait"`, it means the client should wait some time before it shows the next step.
+When its parameters contain the `"Mode": "Wait"`, it means the client should wait some time before it shows the next step.
 This amount of time is defined in the parameters as well `"ms": 4000`.

 #### 8.2.2 Fulls-stops with a client default behaviour